iscilyas/tolino_b300_twrp/README.md

 ### Installation

-Open your terminal in the directory where you downloaded `recovery.img` and type:
+1. Open your terminal in the directory where you downloaded `twrp.img` and type:

-`fastboot flash recovery recovery.img`
+`fastboot flash recovery twrp.img`

-This should take 5-10 seconds.
+2. This should take 5-10 seconds.
 Afterwards reboot into regular system by typing:

 `fastboot reboot`